 I’ve always loved snow and the way it blankets the world in white.
 Yes, it’s cold.
 Yes, it’s inconvenient.
 But it’s also beautiful and it slows life down.
-Which I truly think is a gift from God for us Americans.
+Which I truly think is a gift from God.
 Sometimes it’s just better to slow right down and drink deep of beauty.

 I’m also a lover of traditions.
 I have a nostalgic bone a mile wide and used to write pages in my journals of all the memories I wanted to establish in my home.

 There are the regular ones about birthdays and Christmas and Easter Sunday morning.
 And then there are the crazy-fun ones that take place on the first morning you wake up and run to the window and see the ground has magically been turned white.

 So without further ado, here are ideas for 25 traditions that will make life more fun!

 1. Throw on your coat, run outside and have a snowball fight.